Make your own law

 Five teenage girls walk side by side through a city street, smiling and chatting.
 They wear red lanyards with badges, and some hold tablets as part of an educational activity.

-ProDemos is an organization in The Hague that educates citizens, particularly students, about Dutch democracy and the rule of law.
+ProDemos is an organization based in the political heart of The Hague dedicated to educating citizens, and particularly students, about democracy and the rule of law.
+To make civic procedures actually interesting to teenagers, they took the education out of the textbook and onto the streets.

 • A girl smiles while another student films her using a tablet, capturing a scene for the interactive assignment indoors.